The birds & the bees, but make it Gen Z.

 What if I’m embarrassed?
 What if my child is embarrassed?

 Let’s just get this out of the way: You are certainly going to be embarrassed.
 So is your child.
 This conversation will be near impossible if you don’t enter it with the full knowledge that some discomfort awaits you.
 But don’t let that stop you!
-In fact, the longer you wait, the odds are, the more uncomfortable you’ll feel.
+The longer you wait, the odds are, the more uncomfortable you’ll feel.
 If you have an open dialogue about sex early on, you’ll never hit that insurmountable preteen brick wall, where the word “penis” is enough to send your daughter into anaphylactic shock.
 Plow through your embarrassment –– we assure you it’ll be worth your while.